 A 240-metre hill covered in spires and pagodas juts out into the sky northeast of Mandalay Palace, offering an all-encompassing 360-degree viewpoint of the town and beyond.
 Monks from all around the city join photographers, worshippers, courting couples and sunset tourists on top of Mandalay Hill every ...
 Read more about Mandalay Hill .

 When you think about what the world’s largest book may look like, you’re likely to imagine a massive leather tome tucked away in some library.
 In actuality, the world’s largest “book” is in Mandalay at Kuthodaw Pagoda.
 It consists of 729 standing stone “pages”, each with their own private stupa known as a kyauksa gu.
-They span across the vast pagoda grounds in long organised rows ...
-Read more about Kuthodaw Pagoda and Sandamuni Pagoda .
+They span across the vast pagoda grounds in long organised rows to ...
+Read more about Kuthodaw and Sandamuni pagodas .

 If there was a league table of Burmese temples, then Mahamuni would have a firm hold on the number two spot, after Yangon’s Shwedagon.
 While it’s the overall site and giant golden chedi that are Shwedagon’s claim to fame, at the more modest Mahamuni Paya it's the central Buddha image that creates the prestige.
 Even for those very familiar with Southeast Asian Buddhist temples, the care, ...
 Read more about Mahamuni Paya .

 Traditional style, teak U Bein Bridge, stretching over scenic Taungthaman Lake, is one of Burma's most iconic sights.
 Mandalay and its surrounding ancient cities have an abundance of attractions and sunset views, but if you only have time for one in Mandalay, it would have to be ...
 Read more about U Bein Bridge .